Giacomo (Jacopo) Gastaldi

 It was the First sixteenth century Atlas to reintroduce copper engraving !

 From that point forward, the majority of cartographic works used this method.
-As it was a harder material than wood, it gave the engraver the ability to give more details.
-Gastaldi sought the most up-to-date geographical information available and are among the earliest obtainable maps for regional collectors.
+As it was a harder material than wood, it allowed the engraver to provide more details.
+Gastaldi sought the most up-to-date geographical information and are among the earliest obtainable maps for regional collectors.

 Many reference books elaborate this early cartographer.